scottyschup/ruby-curriculum/projects/chess.md

 # Chess

-Write a [chess game][wiki-chess] in an object-oriented way.
-Please read through the various phases before proceeding.
+Write a [chess game][wiki-chess] in an object-oriented way. **Please read all through the various phases before proceeding.**

 ## Phase I: Pieces

 There are many different kinds of pieces in chess, and each moves a specific way.
-I think there are three main kinds of pieces:
+Based on their moves, they can be placed in three categories:

 0. Sliding pieces (Bishop/Rook/Queen)
 0. Stepping pieces (Knight/King)
 0. The pawn (do this last)

-I think you should have a `Piece` class which contains the functionality common to all pieces.
+Start by writing a `Piece` parent class which contains the functionality common to all pieces.
 A key method of `Piece` is `#moves`, which should return an array of places a `Piece` can move to.
 Of course, every piece will move differently, so you can't write